Cloudize Logo

 Not implementing query targeting, however, is a lost opportunity that results in the premature need to scale database clusters, which translates directly into unnecessary additional operational costs.

 The later query targeting is introduced into a system, the more difficult it will be to introduce.
-But there may be some low-hanging fruit, and iteration can get you close to a more balanced use of your cluster.
+But there may be some low-hanging fruit, and thoughtful iteration can get you close to a more balanced use of your cluster.

 Strategies for mitigating the risk of reading stale data are critical.
 The following are some strategies that we prefer;